ogham/rust-users/README.md

 # rust-users [![users on crates.io](http://meritbadge.herokuapp.com/users)](https://crates.io/crates/users) [![Build status](https://travis-ci.org/ogham/rust-users.svg?branch=master)](https://travis-ci.org/ogham/rust-users)

 This is a library for getting information on Unix users and groups.
-It supports getting the system users, and creating your own mock tables.
+It supports getting the system users and groups, storing them in a cache, and creating your own mock tables.

 ### [View the Rustdoc](https://docs.rs/users)